Your guide to Insurance Premium Tax

 The higher rate came into effect in 1997 to address VAT avoidance, where businesses selling insurance with other goods could artificially reduce the price of that item and inflate the cost of the insurance.

-The last tax increase was in April 2017.
-The lower rate rose to 12%, but the higher band stayed at 20%.
+The last tax increase was in June 2017.
+The standard rate rose to 12%, but the higher rate stayed at 20%.

 When the Government increases the tax, insurance providers usually pass this on to their customers.